CepedaBrayan/User-Authentication-API/README.md

   ## Testing

-  Here we have test for each endpoint, into the file `test/app.e2e-spec.ts`.
+  Here we have tests for each endpoint, into the file `test/app.e2e-spec.ts`.

   To run the tests, use the following command:
   ```bash